stanford-oval/genie-toolkit/README.md

 ## Installation

-Genie depends on additional libraries, including the ThingTalk library and the decaNLP machine learning library.
+Genie depends on additional libraries, including the ThingTalk library and the [GenieNLP](https://github.com/stanford-oval/genienlp/) machine learning library.
 See [doc/install.md](doc/install.md) for details and installation instructions.

 ## License